 - Creating what is known as an “overlay designation” for all 39 miles of the future I-295 as the "Airborne & Special Operations Highway.”
 (The board bestowed the same designation to only a segment of I-295 in 2014.);

 - Dedicating a section of I-295 from I-95 to U.S. 401 in Cumberland County as the Lyndo Tippett Highway.
 Tippett was the state’s longest-serving transportation secretary from 2001 until 2009; and

 - Dedicating the N.C.
 87 Bypass from N.C.
 41 to N.C.
 87 in Bladen County as the Mac Campbell Jr. Highway.
 Campbell was a transportation board member from Bladen County for eight years under former Gov. Mike Easley.
 (Pictures of both men recognized Thursday are at the bottom of this release.)

 “These two gentlemen left a legacy of leadership and distinction at the Department of Transportation during their long tenures serving the state of North Carolina,” said Grady Hunt, the Board of Transportation’s current Division 6 representative from Robeson County.
 “Mr. Tippett, in particular, helped enhance the transportation network of this state, and Mr. Campbell has made significant contributions to his community.”

 During his tenure as transportation secretary, Tippett oversaw the implementation of several nationally awarded environmental programs.
-He also previously served on the N.C.
-Board of Transportation representing Division 6.
+He also served on the N.C.
+Board of Transportation in the 1990s, representing Division 6.
 The Cumberland County commissioners requested the special designation.
 Tippett, who lives in Fayetteville, was among those who helped bring the U.S. Army’s Airborne & Special Operations Museum to downtown Fayetteville in 2000.

 Campbell, whose family founded Campbell Oil.
 Co., is president of the Bladen We Care Foundation, a nonprofit that supports the medically deprived.
 He also was instrumental in getting an NCDOT call center located in Bladen County.
 The Elizabethtown Town Council requested that NCDOT dedicate the bypass after him.